inaka/elvis_core/doc_rules/elvis_style/macro_definition_parentheses.md

 Parentheses should be used propely to increase readability.
-Macros that represent a function, should contains parentheses, macros that represent a constan, should not.
+Macros that represent a function, should contains parentheses, macros that represent a constant, should not.

 ## Avoid